braze-inc/growth-shares-lambda-events-purchases-import/README.md

 1. `BRAZE_API_KEY` - REST API key which you can configure under the **Developer Settings** in the Braze dashboard
    :warning: The API key must have a `user.track` permission
 2. `BRAZE_API_URL` - REST API endpoint which corresponds to your dashboard instance, you can find the correct URL in this [table](https://www.braze.com/docs/api/basics/#api-definitions)

+#### Configuration

+Finally, navigate to **General configuration** under Configuration and edit the general configuration.

+1. Increase memory to 2048MB
+   > More memory allows you to use more threads to send requests which speeds up the process but costs slightly more money.
+If you would like to use less memory, check out the Customization guide below.
+2. Increase timeout to 15 min and 0 sec.